corbeau217/cpp_opengl_vehicles/docs/docs_01_conceptual.md

 * as the traffic thread, I want to access lane information to update lane states
 * as the traffic thread, I want to stop a lane from moving so that another may start
+* as the traffic thread i want to change the traffic light object state information
+* as the traffic thread i want to connect to my traffic light objects
+    * are we server -> client model?
+    * perhaps we should

 #### Use cases [draft 02] : `CarThread`